Capital City shows that a world-class public education in the city is not just some distant dream. It's happening right here, right now!

-Once an offer of admission is extended, the Admissions & Outreach Coordinator will offer your family a tour of the school and facilitate the registration process in collaboration with the campus registrar.
+Once an offer of admission is extended, the Parent Outreach and Admissions Coordinator will offer your family a tour of the school and facilitate the registration process in collaboration with the campus registrar.
 You and/or your student may be asked to attend additional orientation sessions.

 Will my child be able to visit?

 Your child is welcome to accompany you during our open houses.
-For middle and high school students we are able to arrange a full or half day to shadow a student.
-For more information, please contact the Admissions & Outreach Coordinator at (202) 808-9719.
+For middle and high school students we are able to arrange a half day to shadow a student.
+For more information, please contact the Parent Outreach and Admissions Coordinator at (202) 808-9719.